Yemeni–Ottoman conflicts: Yemeni expedition of 1905

 After the failure of negotiations, Ottoman forces consisting of 6 battalions led by Ahmad Faydi Pasha violated the armistice, and started a three-pronged offensive from Manakhah on 16 July 1905, and captured Sana'a on 29 or 30 August.

 In July 1905, the imam of Yemen sent a letter to the Ottomans, detailing his resentment towards the violation of the armistice:

 "We ousted them [the Ottomans] from Sana ... we fixed a truce for one year during which there should be no fighting and both parties should have peace without defiance or violation of the terms.
 When they, however, reached the place to which they had agreed to retire, they reverted to their former deeds admixed with truth and falsehood.
 They commenced to violate the terms they have concluded and the undertakings they had agreed to, and to commit evil."

 By mid-August, the Ottomans had gained the initiative.
 By the end of that month, they had retaken Abha in Asir.
 In the south, a Unit moving from Taiz captured Yarim, while another Ottoman force under Feyzi captured Mafraq before advancing on Suq al-Khamis and then while advancing on the road to Saana occupied all positions as far as Khawlan.
 Feyzi reported he had captured 24 villages, including Jiblah and Badan.

 By mid-November, the Ottomans had retaken Amran, Thula, Kawkaban, and Hajjah.

-In mid-November, the Ottomans advanced on Shaharah with 10,000 men, in an attempt to crush the Zaidis, but the offensive was abandoned due to the rugged terrain and constant attacks by Zaidi forces, and they withdrew to Hajjah in December, then to Sana'a, and two weeks later to Taiz, with the Yemenis in hot pursuit.
+In mid-November, the Ottomans advanced on Shaharah with 10,000 men, in an attempt to crush the Yemeni armies, but the offensive was abandoned due to the rugged terrain and constant attacks by Yemeni forces, and they withdrew to Hajjah in December, then to Sana'a, and two weeks later to Taiz, with the Yemenis in hot pursuit.
 Meanwhile, the Yemeni rebels surrounded Amran, and occupied Jabal Dharwah and Al-Yaabir, and later surrounded Sana'a once again.
 In Hudaydah, the Ottomans regrouped, marching north and recovering control of lost areas near Manakhah.
 The Ottoman force linked up with another Ottoman force which had been advancing from Zaydiyah to relieve Qifl and recapture Hajjah.
 In the South, the Ottomans were moving north from Taiz to Yarim after recapturing Suq al-Khamis, after which the Imam offered peace if he could keep Dhamar, Yarim, Amran, Kawkaban, al-Tawilah and Hajjah.

+Zaraniq rebellion

+The Zaraniq rebellion was a rebellion of the Zaraniq Tribe that took place between 1909 and 1910 in the Yemen Vilayet, which was then part of the Ottoman Empire.